MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cwnd-class.md

 ### <a name="remarks"></a>Osservazioni

-Per impostazione predefinita `ContinueModal` , restituisce false `EndModalLoop` dopo la chiamata a.
-Restituisce il valore fornito come *nResult* a `EndModalLoop`.
+Per impostazione predefinita, `ContinueModal` restituisce false dopo `EndModalLoop` la chiamata a.
+Restituisce il valore fornito come *nResult* a `EndModalLoop` .

 ## <a name="cwndscreentoclient"></a><a name="screentoclient"></a>CWnd:: ScreenToClient